-In accordance with Schedule 8 of The Large and Medium sized Companies and Groups (Accounts and Reports) Regulations 2008 as amended, the Company is required to put to a binding vote of shareholders, at least every three years, the Company's Remuneration Policy Report (the Policy).
+In accordance with Schedule 8 of The Large and Medium sized Companies and Groups (Accounts and Reports) Regulations 2008 as amended, the Company is required to put to a binding vote of shareholders, at least every three years, the Company's Remuneration Policy Report ('the Policy').

-The Policy was last proposed to and approved by shareholders at the AGM in 2021 and will therefore be proposed as an Ordinary Resolution at the forthcoming AGM.
+The Policy was last proposed to and approved by shareholders at the AGM in 2024 and will therefore be proposed as an Ordinary Resolution at the AGM in 2027.